yanDavid21/SQL-HW-Checker/README.md

     1.)
 Install NodeJS to run the javascript based back-end 2.)
 Download the project from the GitHub
     3.)
 Navigate to the newly downloaded project folder in the terminal 4.)
-Use the command "node server.js"
+Use the command "npm run start-server"
     5.)
-This command creates the server process and opens the default browser to the server (localhost:8080) 6.)
-Upload your .sql and .csv files then hit compare
+This command creates the server process and creates an optimized build for the files to be served.
+This also opens the default browser to the server (localhost:8080).
+    6.)
+Upload your .sql and .csv files then hit the compare button.

 ## Future plans
 -Testing -Media queries for different screen widths -Implement Redux